 - Measuring equipment: Measuring equipment, such as CMMs typically used in quality assurance, must be carefully monitored and maintained so that finished pieces meet required quality standards.
 In fields such as aerospace, medical devices and automotive, substandard quality presents a real safety risk to end users.

 As these examples illustrate, critical assets are not just the core machinery used to conduct primary processes.
 While they may seem to operate in the background, these assets are an integral part of your operations because they keep workers safe and processes running smoothly.

-At ATS, industrial maintenance has been our specialty for over 35 years.
+At ATS, industrial maintenance has been our specialty for over three decades.
 Our maintenance management services require us to develop a deep understanding of a facility’s processes and operations.
 We have worked with manufacturers large and small, developing and implementing critical asset monitoring strategies along with robust maintenance programs.
-To learn more about how we can help ensure your plant is ready for startup, contact us today.
+To learn more about how we can help ensure your plant is ready for a startup, contact us today.